 Walpole is served by town groundwater.
+As

-As mentioned in the history section, the town's water system was authorized in 1893 and completed in 1895 with 15 miles of water main, 2 water storage tanks, and a small well field serving 110 customers.
-Over the years, the system has grown to serve the entire town with over 145 miles of water mains, 7 large water storage tanks, 2 water treatment plants, and 7 large producing wells, serving over 7,200 customers.
+mentioned in the history section, the town's water system was authorized in 1893 and completed in 1895 with 15 miles of water main, 2 water storage tanks, and a small well field serving 110 customers.
+Over the years, the system has grown to serve the entire town with over 160 miles of water mains, 6 large water storage tanks, 2 water treatment plants, and 18 large producing wells, serving over 8,000 customers.
 The groundwater is drawn from two underground water formations called aquifers.

 These major aquifer systems include the School Meadow Brook Aquifer located in the southern area of the town and the Mine Brook Aquifer located in the west-northwestern area of the town.
-The town has ten operational wells in the School Meadow Brook Aquifer and four sets of operational wells in the Mine Brook Aquifer (2018 Water Quality Annual Report).
+The town has ten operational wells in the School Meadow Brook Aquifer and eight operational wells in the Mine Brook Aquifer (Chairman of the Sewer and Water Commission).